 Rusutsu is a powder filled gem with some real Japanese quirks that make it well worth a visit, whether you take a few days here or just do a day trip from Niseko.
 It is one of the smaller resorts but what it lacks in size it more than makes up for in snow, with over 14m of the lovely dry white stuff as an annual average.
-Renowned for its tree skiing and without the usual restrictions on heading off-piste, it also has a high-tech lift system and ski in ski out accommodation options.
+Renowned for its tree skiing and without restrictions on heading off-piste, it also has a high-tech lift system and ski-in ski-out accommodation options.
 The great skiing combined with the fact that, bizarrely, the area is an amusement park in the summer complete with roller coasters, make this a truly unique ski area and a resort you should definitely add to your to-do list.

 Rusutsu is divided into two entirely separate mountain areas for skiing.
 West Mountain is chiefly for beginners and has a great kids area and some lovely greens to progress on to.
 Worth noting however that for an English speaking lesson you will need to go private.
 East Mountain includes masses of rolling cruisers as well as offering the best of the tree skiing which is exactly what makes Rusutsu such a gem.
 You can even get some great lines through the trees without any hiking and just make use of the lifts.
 Another, less adrenaline fuelled, but nevertheless attractive feature is the fact that many of the runs offer impressive views of the surrounding volcanic landscape dotted with blue lakes.